-Updated lacrosse stringing rules for 2019 and 2020 NCAA and NFHS men’s lacrosse.
+We have updated lacrosse stringing rules for 2023 NCAA and NFHS men’s lacrosse.
 Learn the rules of lacrosse heads, shafts, and lacrosse stringing for stick checks.

 NFHS & NCAA Lacrosse Stick Rules